SeanLeipe/Dream-Team-2018/README.md

 * Supportive housing locations

 For some point layers, key attribute information such as names, email addresses, websites, etc. were either unavailable or formatted incorrectly.
 This issue was corrected using Arcade expressions with conditional logic.

+**Disclaimer**: *Helping Hands Toronto* is not affiliated with any of the City of Toronto organisations or social programs refrenced within the app.
+This application was created strictly for educational purposes in conjunction with the 2018 ECCE App Challenge.

 ## Widgets Used